 What if I need help getting started?

 The director of JUNA is available to train new sponsors, advise sponsors and teams and answer any questions or suggestions from any sponsor or delegate.
-Contact email@example.com for assistance.
+We also plan to have three sponsor training sessions throughout the year to discuss certain aspects of the conference.
+Contact firstname.lastname@example.org for assistance.

 What makes a good team?